 - When ready to bake, combine the topping ingredients and spread over the top.
 Bake at 350 for 35-40 minutes.

-Can you make overnight french toast the same day?
+Can you make overnight French toast the same day?

 Yes!
-If you want to bake the french toast right after you make it and don’t want to wait overnight, just make the custard and dip the bread into it letting it soak before placing the bread slices into the pan and baking.
+If you want to bake the French toast right after you make it and don’t want to wait overnight, just make the custard and dip the bread into it letting it soak before placing the bread slices into the pan and baking.
 Pour any remaining custard over the bread after you have placed it in your baking dish, then cover with saran wrap and place in the fridge for 2-3 hours (the longer the better).
 This will give the custard time to soak into the bread even though we have sped up the process somewhat by dipping the individual bread pieces into the custard before placing them in the baking dish.

 Pro Tips and Tricks